strategy-coach/expectations-outcomes-hub-theme-jan-2025/src/content/expectations/key-milestones/milestones.md

 ---

-*“Milestones are not just markers of progress but stepping stones to excellence”*
+*“Milestones are not just markers of progress but stepping stones to excellence.”*